MycroftAI/documentation/docs/skill-development/skill-settings.md

 ### Reading settings

-Skill settings are available on the MycroftSkill class and inherit from a Python dict.
+Skill settings are available on the MycroftSkill class and inherit from a Python Dict.
 This means that you can use it just like you would any other Python dictionary.

-To access the `show_time` variable from our example above we would use the following:
+To access the `show_time` variable from our example above we would use the `Dict.get` method:

 ```python
 self.settings.get('show_time')
 ```

-We can also provide a default value, in case the setting is not available by adding a second parameter to the `get` method.
+If the setting we are trying to access is not available, the `get` method will return `None`.
+Instead of assigning this to a variable and then testing for `None`, we can provide a default value as the second argument to the `get` method.

 ```python
 self.settings.get('show_time', False)
 ```

+In this example, if the settings have not been received, or the `show_time` setting has not been assigned, it will return the default value `False`.

 {% hint style="warning" %}
 **A few warnings**
 {% endhint %}

-We recommend using the `get` method above rather than accessing the setting directly with:
+We recommend using the `Dict.get` method above rather than accessing the setting directly with:

 ```python
 self.settings['show_time']